 Is there a deadline for applying per semester?

 Yes.
-The application deadline for spring semester is September 1, and for fall semester is February 15.
+The application deadline for spring semester is September 1, and for summer and fall semesters, the deadline is February 15.

 Who can I ask to do my Letters of Recommendation?

 Coworkers, supervisors, professors from whom you took a course.
 Do not ask for letters of recommendations from your friends or neighbors.
 The recommender should be able to talk about your work habits and potential to be a successful graduate student in the program.